-The Spiritual Journey at Saint Paul's Church
+The Spiritual Journey at Saint Paul's Church 2024

 Saint Paul's Parish Church Cardo # 6 San Miguel de Allende, Gto.
+Tel: 415-121-3424

-Tel: 415-152-0387 Website: www.StPaulSMA.com
+Website: www.StPaulSMA.com

-"Our purpose at St. Paul's is to receive and share God's accepting Grace, challenging Wisdom, and transforming Love.
+"We are called at St. Paul's to receive and share God's accepting Grace, challenging Wisdom, and transforming Love.
 Giving attention to the practice of our faith, we strive to honor the people of our larger community, making a useful difference in Christ's Name"